Healthdirect Free Australian health advice you can count on.

 What is lung cancer?

-Lung cancer occurs when cells in the lungs grow in an uncontrolled way.
-The cancer may start to grow in the lungs first (primary cancer) or may spread to the lungs from a cancer somewhere else in the body (secondary cancer/metastasis).
+Lung cancer occurs when abnormal cells in the lungs grow in an uncontrolled way.
+The cancer may start to grow in the lungs first (primary cancer) or may spread to the lungs from a cancer somewhere else in the body (secondary cancer/metastatic cancer).

-Lung cancer is generally divided into two main types:
+Primary lung cancer is divided into two main types:

 What are the symptoms of lung cancer?